FredAmouzgar/DDPG_PyTorch/Report.md

 4. Experience Replay

 ### Method
-DQN, as represented in Figure 1, executes a typical reinforcement learning algorithm.
+DDPG, as represented in Figure 1, executes a typical reinforcement learning algorithm.
 It gathers a repository of experiences or transitions while exploring the environment.
 This dataset is collected by a behavior policy which is being updated more regularly.
 The target policy, which determines the final policy of the agent, is updated on a slower rate.
+The critic uses a TD style loss function, whereas the actor utilizes an objective derived from the Policy Gradient method.

 <p align="center">
     <img src="https://github.com/FredAmouzgar/DDPG_PyTorch/raw/master/images/ddpg.png" width="800" height="700"><br>
-    <p style="fint-size=2">Figure 1: The DDPG<a href="https://arxiv.org/abs/1509.02971">[2]</a></p>
+    <p style="font-size=2">Figure 1: The DDPG<a href="https://arxiv.org/abs/1509.02971">[2]</a></p>
 </p>

 ### The Reacher Environment